-Shamanism (from the Manchu-Tungus word šaman, which means “to know”) is one of humanity’s oldest religious practices which centers on a shaman who consumes mind altering substances, and is believed by others in the community to possess spiritual power and wisdom.
+Shamanism (from the Manchu-Tungus word šaman, which means “to know”) is one of humanity’s oldest religious practices which centers on a shaman who consumes mind altering substances and who is believed by others in the community to possess spiritual power and wisdom.
 Shamanic practices are accompanied by ecstatic religious behaviours and experiences.

 Shaman practices, closely linked to animism, were based on the belief that that spirits could be influenced by shamans, special men and women believed to possess power and wisdom.
 These men and women could act as intermediaries between the human world and the spirit world, and through entering into altered states of consciousness, shamans could travel to other worlds and interact with the spirits living there.
 They would bargain with these spirits as a means to gain insight into the future, assistance for hardship, and remedies for the sick.
 As such, shaman’s have engaged the spirit world largely out of the care for others in the material world.
 Shamans have also been referred to using different terms, including “witch doctors” (particularly in Africa) and “medicine men” (in North America).

 The longest recorded history of shamanism is found in the Sami people of northern Europe.
-The Sami are semi-nomadic reindeer herders and coastal fishers who cultivated a fully shamanic religion all the way into the 18th century AD.
+The Sami are semi-nomadic reindeer herders and coastal fishers who cultivated a fully shamanic religion all the way into the eighteenth century CE.
 They believed that the shamans (referred to as noaidi) could be called or chosen by spirits, and that they had helping spirits in the form of animals.
-These animals included bears, wolves, reindeer, and fish, of whom the shaman would imitate when entering into a trance.
+These animals included bears, wolves, reindeer, and fish of whom the shaman would imitate when entering into a trance.
 This imitation occurred through a process of interior transformation as opposed to any external and visible change.